Roper River

-The Roper River is a large perennial river located in the Katherine region of the Northern Territory of Australia.
+The Roper River (Ropa Riba) is a large perennial river in the Katherine region of the Northern Territory of Australia.

 Location and features

 Formed by the confluence of the Waterhouse River and Roper Creek, the Roper River rises east of Mataranka in the Elsey National Park and flows generally east for over 400 km to meet the sea in Limmen Bight on the Gulf of Carpentaria.
 The river is joined by fifteen tributaries, including the Chambers, Strangways, Jalboi, Hodgson and the Wilton Rivers.
 The river descends 126 m over its 400 km course and has a catchment area of 81,794 km2, which is one of the largest river catchment areas in the Northern Territory.
 The Roper River is navigable for about 145 km, until the tidal limit at Roper Bar, and forms the southern boundary of the region known as Arnhem Land.
 Mataranka Hot Springs and the township of Mataranka lie close to the river at its western end.
 Port Roper lies near its mouth on Limmen Bight.

 The river has a mean annual outflow of 5.54 km3/year.
 It is one of only few major rivers in the Northern Territory that flows all year round sustained by groundwater.

 Annual flooding is essential for the health of its nationally significant coastal wetlands and seagrass beds of Limmen Bight, that are habitat for turtles and dugongs, as well as the barramundi, prawns and crabs that are fished recreationally and commercially.